About Operation Round Up

 The average member will contribute $6.00/year; the most they can contribute is $11.88/year.
 These dollars are tax deductible.
 The total amount you have contributed during the year will be reflected on your December electric bill.

 How was the decision made for Sioux Valley Energy to participate in Operation Round Up?

 The information was first presented to the Member Advisory Committee for their reaction before it was presented to the Sioux Valley Energy Board of Directors.
 Focus groups discussed the proposal and recommendations were made for implementation of the program.
 The Sioux Valley Energy Board of Directors voted to accept the recommendations and proceeded with the program.

 What is Operation Round Up?

-Operation Round Up gathers voluntary contributions from participating cooperative customers by "rounding up" their monthly bills to the next dollar resulting in an average donation of roughly $6 per year, which is distributed to worthy local causes.
-Small change indeed.
-But multiplied by our 25,000 customers, it is "small change that changes lives."
+Operation Round Up gathers voluntary contributions from participating cooperative members by "rounding up" their monthly bills to the next dollar resulting in an average donation of roughly $6 per year, which is distributed to worthy local causes.
 Every donation is made to applicants right in our own local area, and nearly all of the contributions go to the needy, not to the administrative costs of running the program.
 What is most rewarding about the concept of Operation Round Up is that it is an extension of the concept of neighbor helping neighbor that built our electric cooperative.